Shoulder pain is caused by one or a combination of these three main causes…

 Rotator Cuff Impingement

-Shoulder impingement is when the space between your rotator cuff and acromion narrows and increases pressure to the rotator cuff causing impingement when you raise your arm.
-Impingement is typically caused by overuse; repeated use of the shoulder can make your tendons swell, leading them to catch on your acromion.
+A shoulder impingement occurs when the space between your rotator cuff and acromion narrows and increases pressure to the rotator cuff.
+This causes impingement when you raise your arm.
+Impingement is typically due to overuse; repeated use of the shoulder can make your tendons swell, leading them to catch on your acromion.

 The shoulder joint is the most mobile joint – no wonder why shoulder stability and strength is so important!